To learn more about the resources and services offered by the VRC, explore the links to your left

 VRC SCANNING SERVICES

 Upon Art and Art History faculty request, the VRC scans images needed for teaching and learning within the department.
-In observance of fair use, the VRC cannot scan images that are reasonably available from vendors.
-The VRC is happy to purchase these commercial images to be included in the collection for educational purposes.
+In observance of copyright law, the VRC cannot scan images that are reasonably available from vendors.
+The VRC can license these commercial images to be included in the collection for educational purposes.

 To avoid scanning images already available in digital form, the VRC encourages instructors to first check the VRC digital image collection and ARTstor before requesting VRC scanning.
 The VRC guarantees scanning and processing of up to 40 images within a two week turnaround time, although we always try to accommodate rush orders of a reasonable size.